Organise a Visit

 NOVEMBER viewing dates

-Each Saturday and Sunday, 11.00am to 3.00pm
+Saturdays and Sundays, 11.00am to 3.00pm

 DECEMBER viewing dates

-Each Saturday and Sunday, 11.00am to 3.00pm
+Saturdays and Sundays, 11.00am to 3.00pm

-- VIP station tour experience – limited availability.
-For a more exclusive and in-depth visit, pre-book our strictly limited VIP guided tour.
-You’ll get full access to the station, a behind-the-scenes look at the RNLI’s lifesaving work, and an up-close view of the lifeboat.
-Book your VIP Experience at Eventbrite
+For a more exclusive, behind-the-scenes visit, you can pre-book our VIP guided tour.
+You’ll enjoy full access to the station, learn more about the RNLI’s lifesaving work, and get a close-up view of the lifeboat.

 Exmouth is a busy operational lifeboat station so please be aware that the lifeboat may not be at the station when you visit due to operational requirements.

 The RNLI’s Launch a Memory campaign offers a lasting tribute to commemorate a loved one or celebrate someone still among us by having their name on an RNLI lifeboat.
-R and J Welburn, Exmouth’s Shannon-class lifeboat, is the latest Launch a Memory lifeboat.
+R and J Welburn, Exmouth’s Shannon-class lifeboat, is the seventh Launch a Memory lifeboat.
 The appeal has raised over £1.08million for the RNLI, which will fund essential equipment and training required for the crews to continue saving lives at sea.

 We aim to keep the lifeboat in the boathouse as much as possible.
 This helps us carry out maintenance more efficiently, since all the necessary tools are on site and the hull stays clean and free from marine growth—keeping the boat in top condition.